The following is a list of major risk factors related to the DWTI Group’s business activities and other matters.

 For each Group business site or for business partners and affiliated medical institutions and their regions, if business activities are suspended or restricted due to earthquakes, typhoons, or other natural disasters, fires or other accidents, or the spread of infectious diseases, this could have a significant impact on the financial position and operating results of the Group.

 COVID-19 has had no significant impact on the Group’s businesses and currently presents no significant risks.
 However, if the pandemic is prolonged and R&D activities are delayed or stalled due to illness or movement restrictions affecting Group research facilities or employees of contract organizations, this could have a significant impact on the financial position and operating results of the Group.
-In addition to hygiene measures such as the wearing of masks and disinfection, the Group continues to take measures against infectious diseases, including the use of web conferencing and restrictions on business travel.
+In addition to hygiene measures such as the wearing of masks and disinfection, the Group continues to take measures against infectious diseases, including the use of web conferencing and refrains from non-essential business travel.